 After 5 months in California, I spent the last day of my visit to my hometown at the beach in Oxnard.
 Hours later, I took my last flight of the year, and I’m now in Belize.
 I’ve been looking forward to this adventure for a long time, and for the next three months, I’ll be roaming around Central America and Mexico.

 I’ve traveled alone before, but this will be my first extended solo trip.
-I don’t really have a set plan on where I want to go but I would like to visit Tulum next.
+I don’t really have a set plan on where I want to go.
 (I would love to hear your suggestions in the comments and I hope you will subscribe to my blog to stay up to date with my travels.)

 2017 was a wonderful year for me, full of ups and downs and plenty of laughs.
 I quit my job in Hawaii, which had been my home for the last three years.
 I spent time in California catching up with friends and family and learned so much about myself after I broke my ankle in September during a trip to Crater Lake.
 It was my first major injury and I appreciate my body and take care of it so much more now.